Nation of shopkeepers: Origin of phrase

 The phrase may have been part of standard 18th-century economic dialogue.
-It has been suggested that Napoleon may have heard it during a meeting of the French Convention on 11 June 1794, when Bertrand Barère de Vieuzac quoted Smith's phrase.
+It has been suggested that Napoleon may have heard it during a meeting of the French Convention on 11 June 1794, when Barère quoted Adam Smith.
 But this presupposes that Napoleon himself, as opposed to Barère alone, used the phrase.

 In any case the phrase did not originate with Napoleon, or even Barère.
-It first appears in a non-pejorative sense in The Wealth of Nations (1776) by Adam Smith, who wrote:
+It first appears in a non-pejorative sense in The Wealth of Nations (1776) by Smith, who wrote:

 Smith is also quoted as saying that Britain was "a nation that is governed by shopkeepers", which is how he put it in the first (1776) edition.
 It is unlikely that either Adam Smith or Napoleon used the phrase to describe that class of small retailers who would not even have had the franchise.

 The phrase has also been attributed to Samuel Adams, but this is disputed; Josiah Tucker, Dean of Gloucester, produced a slightly different phrase in 1766:

 Benjamin Franklin used a similar idea about Holland in a letter to Charles W. F. Dumas on 6 August 1781:

+Reappropriation

+Though the original supposed usage by Napoleon was meant to be disparaging, the term has since been used positively in the British press.

+Margaret Thatcher used the phrase in an interview to the press on 18 February 1975: